State-of-the-Art Diagnostic Services

 Transesophageal Echocardiogram (TEE)

-For answers to your questions about the diagnostic tests available in McHenry or Woodstock, visit the Heart Center FAQ page or call (815) 759-4050.
+For answers to your questions about the diagnostic tests available in McHenry or Huntley, visit the Heart Center FAQ page or call (815) 759-4050.